-#1 (A) LONG FORM - ORIGINAL and #1 (B) LONG FORM - ADAPTED
+#1 (A) LONG FORM - ORIGINAL and

+#1 (B) LONG FORM - ADAPTED

-A long form television or new media motion picture is a motion picture, over one hour in length, including MOWs and miniseries.
+A long form television or new media motion picture is a motion picture, over one hour in length, including MOWs and limited series.
 A pilot script exceeding one hour will also be considered a long form television or new media motion picture.

 An original long form teleplay is a teleplay that is not based on any source material of a story nature.
 An adapted long form teleplay is a teleplay that is based on previously exploited material of a story nature (e.g. a novel, a produced play or a series of published articles) or any other material written outside of the Guild's jurisdiction.
 Sequels and remakes will be considered adapted teleplays.
-A mini-series is defined as two or more episodes with a total running time of at least three broadcast or exhibition hours that is based on a single theme or story line which is resolved within the piece.
-A limited run series with a "Created by" credit cannot be entered as a mini-series.

-Mini-series that are four hours or less may be submitted in their entirety or in part (i.e., one part, one airing or exhibition time), and a synopsis, if any, may be submitted for the remainder.
-In the case of mini-series over four hours, up to four hours may be submitted and a synopsis permitted for the remainder.
+A limited series (including miniseries) is defined as at least two but not more than 13 episodes with a total running time of at least three broadcast or exhibition hours that is based on a single theme or story line which is resolved within the piece.
+Limited series that are four hours or less may be submitted in their entirety or in part (i.e., one part, one airing or exhibition time), and a synopsis, if any, may be submitted for the remainder.
+In the case of limited series over four hours, up to four hours may be submitted and a synopsis permitted for the remainder.
+If a limited series has more than one credited writer, the writers must agree on which parts or episodes to include in the submission and which parts or episodes to cover in the synopsis.
+Nominations will include all of the limited series' eligible credited writers.